hdrhbbu1/hughgrigg.com/content/posts/2015/05/ugly-code.md

 When working with Magento, you come across so much code that the above quote applies to.
 A lot of it is genuinely bad without a good justification, but now I've come to appreciate that ugly code is sometimes like that for a reason.
-From that I have a new-found respect for Magento; all that ugliness is powering a large sector of ecommerce across the web in a wide variety of environments and situations, and generally doing quite a consistent job of it (I still can't bring myself to use the phrase 'good job' here).
+From that I almost have a new-found respect for Magento (but not quite -- I would never choose to use it); all that ugliness is powering a large sector of ecommerce across the web in a wide variety of environments and situations, and generally doing quite a consistent job of it (I still can't bring myself to use the phrase 'good job' here).

 A large part of the frustration of working with Magento is the high level of abstraction it starts at before slowly extending its way down to actually doing